Skip to main content

 Create and Access Workspace

-JupyterHub in Armada Bridge provides interactive notebook environments where tenant users can write code, analyze data, and develop machine learning models with access to GPU, CPU, or MIG (Multi-Instance GPU) resources.
+Workspaces in Bridge provide interactive notebook environments where tenant users can write code, analyze data, and develop machine learning models with access to GPU, CPU, or MIG (Multi-Instance GPU) resources.

 Prerequisites

-• A JupyterHub cluster exists — created by the Tenant Admin using the JupyterHub with KAI Scheduler cluster template
+• JupyterHub cluster — A Tenant Admin must have created a cluster using the JupyterHub with KAI Scheduler cluster template.

-• MIG profile configured (optional) — required only for the Environment with MIG GPU access profile
+• MIG profile configured (optional) — Required only if you plan to use the Environment with MIG GPU access profile.
+See MIG Configuration for details.

 Step 1: Open AI Studio

-1. Log in to Armada Bridge as a tenant user.
+1. Log in to Bridge as a Tenant User.

 2. In the left sidebar, click AI Studio.
-A new tab opens.
+This opens a new tab.

 Tenant User Dashboard

-3. In the AI Studio sidebar, click JupyterHub.
+1. In the AI Studio tab, click Workspaces.

 2. Enter a Server name and select an Image from the dropdown.